yokochi47/pdbx-validation/README.md

 ## Usage

-- To generate the PDBML-validation of some PDB entries,<br />
+- To generate the alternative wwPDB validation information of some PDB entries,<br />
  `./run_test.sh 5b1l 5u9b 5h0s ... `

-- To update the PDBML-validation of the entire PDB entry,<br />
+- To update the alternative wwPDB validation information of the entire PDB entry,<br />
  `./run_all.sh`

 - Here is map of the program.<br />